tarantool/tarantool/doc/sphinx/faq.rst

         part of Mail.Ru backbone, so it gets a lot of support from Mail.ru.

-    :Q: Why is Tarantool primary port number 3303?
-    :A: It's a prime number which is easy to remember, because 3313, 3301, 313, 13 and 3 are also prime numbers.

-    :Q: My arena_used/items_used in SHOW SLAB output is >> 1.
-What does it mean and what should I do?
-    :A: If the ratio of arena_used to items_used >> 1, that indicates that there is fragmentation accumulated by the slab allocator.
-Imagine there are a lot of small tuples stored in the system initially, and later on each tuple becomes bigger and doesn't fit into its old slab size.
-The old slabs are never relinquished by the allocator.
-Currently this can be solved only by a server restart.

     :Q: What happens when Tarantool runs out of memory?
     :A: The server stops accepting updates until more memory is available.
 Read and delete requests are served just fine.